AndersDeath/diary2/000-current.md

 I was in the home office today.
 I worked on typical tasks and tried to find mindfuel for doning important things like writing articles.
 I don't want to do it.
 I am so tiered that it's just a violence to force myself doing it.
 Helmet came and it's so shitty that returned it back.
 I will go to a physicall shop.
 I don't know size and so.
 Bsides that nothing happened.
 The day was calm and cool.

 # 26 June - Mittwoch - Berlin - 643 Tag der Einwanderung - Warm Rainy

+In the office I was on a lunch with Chinese colleges.